universal-ner/universal-ner/README.md

 [![Model License](https://img.shields.io/badge/Model%20License-CC%20By%20NC%204.0-red.svg)](https://creativecommons.org/licenses/by-nc/4.0/)
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)](https://creativecommons.org/licenses/by-nc/4.0/)
-**Usage and License Notices**: The data, code, and model checkpoints are intended and licensed for research use only.
+**Usage and License Notices**: The data and model checkpoints are intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of LLaMA, Vicuna, and ChatGPT.

 ## Install